 Tropospheric Chemistry: Measurements

 Our field experiments have been designed to address components of these major topics by making measurements of chemical species, aerosol size and composition, as well as solar radiation using an extensive suite of instruments.
-These measurements are made by scientists from CSD and our collaborators at other institutions.
-Here you can find this data from all of our major field campaigns.
+These measurements are made by scientists from CSD research groups and our collaborators at other institutions.
+Data from all of our major field campaigns is available here.

 Please note data access may require authentication.
 Resources for investigators include Data (Igor) Tools (authentication required) and ICARTT Data Format information.
 Use the faceted datasets search tool to search data across all major projects.
 Provided for convenience are also datasets for modellers.

-Field projects begun after 1999 are identified below.
-Mouse over for general information, or select a project for detailed information and data.
+Field projects since 1999 are identified below.
+Mouse over for general info, or select a project for detailed info and data.
 Alternatively, view a table of field missions.

 FRAPPÉ / DISCOVER-AQ 2014